-Do you have special knowledge or

-experience in park planning or recreation

-programming or special skills, interests, or

-background that you feel would help the
+Do you have special knowledge or experience in park planning or recreation programming or special skills, interests, or background that you feel would help the CAG?

-CAG?
 If so, please describe.

-Please suggest other key individuals or

-organizations we should reach out to for

-potential CAG membership for this

-project.

-Please share any other comments or ideas

-you have about the CAG and/or general

-community engagement for this project.

-I don't see any dates above, generally speaking I plan to make all meetings
+Please suggest other key individuals or organizations we should reach out to for potential CAG membership for this project.
+Please share any other comments or ideas you have about the CAG and/or general community engagement for this project.
+Could you please confirm your availability for the six upcoming Community Advisory Group meetings?
+I don't see any dates above, generally speaking I plan to make all meetings listed above

-listed above

-Group meetings?

 Are you comfortable representing your group's interests in an official capacity?
 Yes I am.
-Can you please provide some examples on I would share information and updates to the community with detailed how you would utilize your community instructions on how we will collect feedback/concerns, validate and networks to encourage participation in prioritize those concerns as well as provide suggestions on how their this park planning process? voices can be heard.
+Can you please provide some examples on I would share information and updates to the community with detailed how you would utilize your community networks to encourage participation in instructions on how we will collect feedback/concerns, validate and prioritize those concerns as well as provide suggestions on how their this park planning process? voices can be heard.